Recovering individual-level spatial inference from aggregated binary data: Introduction

 \section{Introduction}

 Spatially referenced binary data are among the most common types of data that enable inference about spatial covariates.
-Often, scientists and policy makers are interested in understanding how spatial covariates influence the probability of a binary outcome, such as whether an individual is positive or negative for a disease.
-Understandably, because of their sensitive nature, binary data from a wide range of domains are usually reported in aggregate to protect privacy.
-This can make individual-level inference difficult because it is infeasible to recover the original values of the binary responses, locations, and spatial covariates.
+Scientists and policy makers are often interested in understanding how spatial covariates influence the probability of a binary outcome, such as whether a plant or animal tests positive or negative for a disease.
+Sometimes spatial binary data are aggregated to protect privacy.
+For example, wild plants and animals are protected by law (e.g., threatened or endangered species under the U.S. Endangered Species Act (ESA) of 1973).
+As a result, spatially referenced binary data involving protected plants and animals may be reported in aggregate to reduce the potential for human contact (e.g. tourism, vandalism, and theft).
+The aggregation process can make individual-level inference difficult to obtain for spatial covariates because the original values of the binary responses, locations, and spatial covariates cannot be recovered.

-For example, observations in a disease surveillance study are collected on individuals that occur within geopolitical areas (e.g., provinces, counties, or other subregions).
-However, the observations may be aggregated to a map or table when making them accessible to researchers and the public.
-The map or table would indicate which geopolitical regions contained individuals that were tested and which had at least one case of the disease of interest (see \textbf{Figure \ref{fig:location-error-panel}}).
-When the data are aggregated as shown in \textbf{Figure \ref{fig:location-error-panel}}, it can be difficult to recover the original individual-level inference because the original values of the binary response, location, and spatial covariates for each observation are unknown.
-In this case, researchers commonly resort to fitting regression models to the areal-level data.
-Subsequently, the researchers may interpret the areal-level inference about spatial covariates as if it was obtained from a model that was fit to individual-level data, which is the well-documented ecological fallacy (Piantadosi, Byar, and Green, 1988; Gotway and Young, 2002).
+An example where spatial binary data are aggregated is a disease surveillance study for white-nose syndrome (WNS), which is caused by the fungal pathogen \textit{P. destructans}.
+In a disease surveillance study, binary observations are collected on individual bats found within geopolitical areas (counties).
+However, the observations are aggregated to the county-level when making them accessible to researchers and the public in accordance with federal law and to protect the wildlife (see \textbf{Figure 1}).
+The map in \textbf{Figure \ref{fig:location-error-panel}} indicates which counties in the northeastern United States contained individual bats that were tested and which counties had at least one diagnosed case of WNS from 2008-2012.
+When the individual test results are aggregated as shown in \textbf{Figure \ref{fig:location-error-panel}}, it can be difficult to recover the original individual-level inference for spatial covariates because the original values of the binary response, location, and spatial covariates for each observation are unknown.
+For these types of data, researchers commonly resort to fitting regression models to the aggregated data and may interpret the areal-level inference about spatial covariates as if it was obtained from a model that was fit to individual-level data, which is a well-documented ecological fallacy (Piantadosi, Byar, and Green, 1988; Gotway and Young, 2002).